PrefectHQ/prefect/docs/cloud/concepts/flow_runs.md

 ## Scheduling a flow run <Badge text="GQL"/>

 By default, flow runs are scheduled to start immediately.
-To run the flow in the future, pass a `scheduledStartTime` argument:
+To run the flow in the future, pass a `scheduled_start_time` argument:

 ```graphql
 mutation {